as british as a watermelon is a messy sensory experience. A film commissioned by Contact.

-What is the result of a lifetime of shame? mandla rae has a selective memory and they are scrambling to piece together their life. as british as a watermelon questions what it means to belong through exploring mandla’s chronic disassociation.
-Can we trust our memories?
-How do we know they are real?
-What is a lie and what is self-preservation?
-Is there such a thing as healing?
+mandla rae has a selective memory and they are scrambling to piece together their life. as british as a watermelon questions what it means to belong through exploring mandla’s fragmented asylum and migration memories.

 This is one of several films premiering at Queer Contact, featuring different experiences of queer identity.
 The event will feature a live Q+A session with the creators.

 mandla rae was one of our featured artists at LINK UP in November 2020, discussing their research for this film.
 You can find out more about their work in their LINK UP blog here.

 This performance is part of Queer Contact Festival 2021.
 For the first time this year, we are offering a membership deal for Queer Contact.
 For just £10 you can get free entry to this event and and others, plus 25% off a range of shows!
 To find out more, click here.
 For this digital film commission Mandla has collaborated with artist film maker Graham Clayton-Chance.

 If you have booked a ticket, you can access the event page here.